 Moving abroad is a big step – and one that is normally expensive and stressful.
-To make your move easier, we have put together the ultimate list of things you need to prepare for your move overseas.
+To make your move easier, we have put together the ultimate guide to moving abroad so that you can prepare for your move overseas.
 If you’re relocating within the UK, take a look at our moving house checklist.

 Measure the volume of your move

-If you are planning on moving your furniture abroad, movers will need to know how much volume is needed to transport it to your new destination.
+If you are planning on moving furniture abroad, movers will need to know how much volume is needed to transport it to your new destination.
 Use our furniture volume calculator to save you time when requesting quotes from moving companies.
 It is important to decide how much you want to take with you and what you would like to keep in storage.
 If you have big objects such as cars, it is important to check well in advance how to ship this, as it may take weeks to arrive.
 See our page on container shipping costs for more information.

 Compare removal quotes

 The earlier you book your move, the cheaper it will be.
 Different movers will quote you different prices, so, it is important to compare several removal quotes and read international removals reviews to make sure you choose the right moving company.
 If you are interested in getting a price for your move, you can fill out our form to get up to 5 free quotes and save up to 40%.
 We recommend that you start requesting moving quotes at least six weeks before your move to save on your international moving costs.